Cryolipolysis: Effectiveness

 Studies have shown that cryolipolysis is modestly effective in reducing localized fat.
 A 2015 systematic review of 19 studies found average reductions in skinfold thickness ranging from 10.3% to 28.5%, with high levels of patient satisfaction.
 A 2023 review of 18 studies reported average reductions in fat thickness of 2.0 to 5.1 mm as measured by ultrasound, concluding that the procedure is safe and modestly effective, though the quality of available data was considered low.

 Adverse effects

 Common side effects include redness (erythema), numbness, swelling, bruising, and mild pain, typically resolving within weeks.
 Rare but more serious complications include paradoxical adipose hyperplasia (PAH), a reaction where fat in the treated area enlarges instead of reducing.
 PAH occurs in a small percentage of cases, with rates reported between 0.12% and 1.0% depending on the study.
 Treatment options for PAH include surgical liposuction or abdominoplasty.

 Development

-Cryolipolysis technology was developed and introduced in the United States in 2010 by Zeltiq Aesthetics, later acquired by Allergan Aesthetics in 2017.
+Cryolipolysis technology was developed and introduced in the United States in 2010 by Zeltiq Aesthetics under the brand name coolsculpting, later acquired by Allergan Aesthetics in 2017.